 The Center is peer-run, in coordination with clinical support from the Contractor and from the County, including a county therapist.
 The Program Director shall be onsite at the Center 40 hours per week.
-There shall be a Peer Support Specialist or Lead Peer Support Specialist onsite 24 hours per day, 7 days per week, and a second Peer Support Specialist shall be onsite daily at different times from 8 am to 12:00 am.
+There shall be a Peer Support Specialist or Lead Peer Support Specialist onsite 24 hours per day, 7 days per week, and a second Peer Support Specialist

+Page 32 of 68 Exhibit A shall be onsite daily at different times from 8 am to 12:00 am.